TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/readme.md

 # NKHook6
-These wiki pages are deticated to NKHook6
+These wiki pages are deticated to NKHook6.
+Check out the files to learn more about what you can do